Call for Community Projects

 Expenses necessary to implement the project that can be easily linked to specific activities:

-- Fees for artists or speakers (not employed by the organization)
+- Fees for artists or speakers (not employed by the organization).

-- Purchase of edible food
+- Purchase of food and various supplies.

-- Travel and accommodation costs (travel within Quebec)
+- Travel and accommodation costs (travel within Quebec).

 - Administrative expenses